ebrinz/exoproximo/README.md

 # Exoproximo

-This repository contains a series of Jupyter notebooks for analyzing and classifying near-Earth objects (NEOs) using spectral data, API queries, and machine learning.
-The primary goal is to gain insights into NEO compositions and behavior, leveraging data from NASA and related sources.
+This repository contains a series of machine learning (ML) and artificial intelligence (AI) exercises using space observation data.
+Each notebook demonstrates different techniques for analyzing, classifying, and deriving insights from data on near-Earth objects (NEOs) and other celestial bodies.
+Data sources include NASA and related astronomical databases.

 ## Notebooks